vinsonchuong/quick-install/README.md

 symlinked into its `node_modules` directory, and any executables (listed in the `bin` field of `package.json`) are symlinked into `node_modules/.bin`

-If run in a CI environment (detected via the presence of the `CI` environment variable), `quick-install` will instead use `yarn add file:` to ensure correct dependency resolution.

 ## Usage
 Install [quick-install](https://www.npmjs.com/package/quick-install)
 by running: